AnshanaM/AnshanaM/README.md

 ---

 ### 📂 Projects
+- **Synthetic Data-Driven Machine Learning for Total Phosphorus Estimation in Water Quality Prediction** 📚 Research study on a small dataset of water quality samples to detect total phosphorous levels.
 - **dWill – Your Will at Your Fingertips** 🪙
   Blockchain-based storage & transfer system (🥇 Industry Award)
 - **Pedestrian Detection with CNNs & ViTs** 🚦
-  Dissertation comparing state-of-the-art object detection models
+  Dissertation comparing state-of-the-art object detection models for pedestrian detection.
 - **MetaCognify** 📚
-  AI-powered educational tool using Falcon 2 models
+  AI-powered educational tool using Falcon 2 models (lablab.ai hackathon submission)

 ---